 Jimmy regularly uses the notion of being gay as a punchline and treats the word like a slur, hurling it at people or things he’s attempting to diss.
 “Windows is gay,” he tweeted regarding his frustration using the operating system in December 2015.
 More recently, in December 2016, he responded to a tweet saying “I don’t have a printer fag.”
 Just this past December, in 2017, he replied to another person on Twitter, “STFU fag.”

 Though Jimmy has stated on Twitter that he’s not gay, he jokes about the possibility often.
 In a video from last October titled “Giving $10,000 To Comments On This Video,” Jimmy wears a shirt emblazoned with the words, “I’m not gay, but $20 is $20.”
-In another, he stands in front of a pink Post-It note with the word “Gay” on it and an arrow pointing right towards him.
+In another, he stands in front of a pink Post-it note with the word “Gay” on it and an arrow pointing right toward him.
 His Twitter bio currently reads, “just because I’m gai doesn’t mean I’m gay.”

 While some of his comments may seem par-for-the course for an unaware teen boy, many of his statements would be offensive regardless of his personal sexuality.
 When reached by phone on Thursday and given the opportunity to put his comments in context, Jimmy showed no regret or remorse.